leroy-merlin-br/metamorphosis/docs/advanced.md

 ],
 ```

-The order matters here, they'll be execute as queue, from the most global scope to the most specific (global scope > topic scope > group_consumers scope).
+The order matters here, they'll execute as queue, from the most global scope to the most specific (global scope > topic scope > group_consumers scope).

 <a name="schemas"></a>
 ### Schemas